khalid-hussain/theprophetsprayer/README.md

 # Aim
 The aim is to convert the source mentioned below into markdown format which will then be used to create the respective PDF and HTML formats.

+# To Do

+I've highlight things which I would like to get back to as TODO comments in the text files.
+If you know the answer or verifications required, please do contact me or open an issue or send in a pull request.

 # Questions
 1. But the book is already available on the website mentioned under 'Sources'?